ibm-cloud-docs/dl/attaching_connection.md

 You can create a new connection to the logged-in account, or request a connection to a network within another account.

 2. Select a network connection and then select your region from the menu list.
 3. Select the VPC network to attach to the gateway and enter a name for the connection.
-For connections to VPC networks in another IBM Cloud account, enter the CRN of the target VPC.
+For connections to VPC networks in another {{site.data.keyword.cloud_notm}} account, enter the CRN of the target VPC.
 4. Click **Add** to attach the virtual connection to the gateway.

 After adding the virtual connection to the gateway, the VPC name displays under the virtual connections section on the gateway's details page.